RaghadAlshammari03/WebRobotControlPanel/README.md

 - **Stop Button**: Easily stop the robot with a single click.
 - **Command Storage**: Store commands in a MySQL database for further processing or analysis.

-made with love by "she codes team "🤍😄 raghd Alshammari - sadeem alresaini - razan alothaim.
+made with love by "she codes team "🤍😄 raghad Alshammari - sadeem alresaini - razan alothaim.